saidvandeklundert/notes/rust/readme.md

 }
 ```

-# Loading the library in Python
+## Loading the library in Python

-You can load the exported C function in Python by using the following:
+A Rust function exported to C can be loaded into Python using the following:

 ```python
 import ctypes